antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Thus far we looked at colon cancer characteristics mainly based on gene expression.
 Recently,  a new article was published that describes and analyses a large cohort of CRC patients.
 The data used in this article include both genome and transcriptome information, and, notably, this dataset is exceptionally well-annotated with extensive clinical information ([Nature 2024: CRC : Nunes et al](https://doi.org/10.1038/s41586-024-07769-3)).

 It is good common scientific practice to validate and check your analysis in other resources.
-We already have seen that the Molecular signature classification (CMS) are nicely clustered in the previous datasets.
+We already have seen that the Molecular Signature Classification (CMS) are nicely clustered in the previous datasets.
 Let's start to check whether this is also the case for the Nunes RNA seq dataset.

 ### Nunes data

 * Select on the mainpage Sample Maps (UMAP/tSNE) and select **Tumor Colon - Nunes - 1063 - tpm - ensh38e98**.
 * Click on Select.
-* In the plotted tSNE map you can take a look several versions (e.g:nn=5_mindist=0.3) and  select in "Color settings" , Color by track and select cms_tumour.
+* Select in "Color settings", Color by track and select cms_tumour.
-* Take a quick look at the graph may be check some  versions
+* Take a quick look at the graph and check out the different versions (e.g:nn=5_mindist=0.3).

-It is nice to see that again the CMS clusters clearly separates this set into 4 clusters.
+It is nice to see that again the CMS clearly separates this set into 4 clusters.

 * Going back to the main page of R2 the  **Nunes set**  should still be selected.
 * Also check in the **Cohort Overview** the annotation to investigate what kind of annotation is provided which could be handy to query this dataset.

-Q: Do you see any interesting parameter(s) which have already been discussed during in the lectures (ignore all the metastasis tracks).
+Q: Do you see any interesting parameter(s) which have already been discussed during the lectures (ignore all the metastasis tracks).

 #### Genomic data.

 Up to now, we have mainly looked at gene expression profiles,the Nunes data provides us with the means also to examine genomic data in more detail.

 In the context of colorectal cancer,  **Comparative Genomic Hybridization (CGH)** profiles are used to detect **copy number variation (CNV)** across the genome.
 Those CNV's include amplifications (gains) and deletions (losses).
-This type of genomic events can lead to overexpression of oncogenes and or loss of tumor suppression genes.
+These type of genomic events can lead to overexpression of oncogenes and or loss of tumor suppression genes.

 ![](_static/images/MolOncCRC/CGH_examples.jpg "CGH example")
 [**Example of CGH profiles:CGH profile of malignant melonama:  A is a Control sample**](_static/images/MolOncCRC/CGH_examples.jpg)